ssivanatarajan/stylelint-less/README.md

 npm install stylelint stylelint-less
 ```

 Create a config for stylelint and add  `stylelint-less` to the plugins array and the rules you need to the rules list.
-All rules from stylelint-scss need to be namespaced with `less`.
+All rules from stylelint-less
+need to be namespaced with `less`.

 ```
 {